 Don’t go looking for kosher salt if you are not in the U.S.

 The term kosher salt is not widely used anywhere else in the world.
-If you are in Europe, you will most likely have to settle for a flaky sea salt like Maldon sea salt since actual kosher salt is not available in most grocery stores.
+If you are in Europe, you will most likely have to settle for a flaky sea salt (like Maldon sea salt) since actual kosher salt is not available in most grocery stores.
+If you need to make a substitution, look also to these alternatives that can work.